 Thanks to its SensorSafe technology, this convertible car seat lets features an alarm to let you know when your child is left in the car or if he or she unbuckles the chest clip in a moving car.
 Here's how it works: The SensorSafe clip connects to your phone and alerts you when the ambient temperature in the car changes or if your child has been seated too long.
 The car seat fits kids 4-50 pounds in rear-facing mode, and up to 65 pounds in forward-facing mode.

 This car seat baby alarm attaches to the car seat or seat belt, connects to your smartphone, and sends proximity alerts.
-Plus, if you leave your child in the car, you hear an alarm.
 Turn it on and it syncs via Bluetooth to either your smartphone or an accompanying key fob.
 Get out of the car and walk more than 15 feet away without your child and an alarm goes off.
 Keep walking because somehow you don't hear it, and the eClip will start texting a spouse, relative, or friend.
 It also has a built-in thermometer and will alert the driver if temps in the back seat get either too hot or too cold.

-This is technically a device to stop car theft, but one of its functionalities is to alert you if any unusual vibrations are detected, like those of a thrashing, crying child.
+This is technically a device to stop car theft, but one of its functionalities is to send notifications to your phone if any unusual vibrations are detected, like those of a thrashing, crying child.
 So it's not unlike a car baby monitor.
 It’s a real-time tracking system that monitors your vehicle and alerts you of any suspicious activity when it's connected to your phone.
 It updates data every 30 seconds when a car isn't moving, for $10 per month.